 Sunscreen helps reduce the risk of skin cancer and should be part of your daily routine.
 Sunscreens come in many formulas — including lotions, sticks and powders — so everyone can find one that fits their lifestyle.
 For daily use, choose a broad-spectrum sunscreen with a sun protection factor (SPF) of 15 or higher.
 For extended outdoor activity, bump it up to an SPF of 30 or higher.
 Apply one ounce (about the size of a golf ball) of sunscreen to your body 30 minutes before going outside and reapply every two hours or immediately after swimming or sweating.

-When shopping for sun protective products, look for The Skin Cancer Foundation’s Seal of Recommendation.
+When shopping for sun protective products, look for The Skin Cancer Foundation’s Seal of Recommendation (pictured below).
 The Foundation’s Science & Education team works closely with our volunteer Photobiology Committee to ensure that every product that earns the Seal meets or exceeds our scientific criteria.
 Look for it on sunscreens, cosmetics, UPF fabric for clothing, awnings and umbrellas, UPF hats, sun-protective eyewear, window film and window glass.

 For more information about skin cancer prevention, detection and treatment, visit SkinCancer.org.